 The last thing you want to make sure is that the light can handle the beating that is normal with a GoPro.
 GoPro action cameras are made to take a beating, so finding a robust feeling light module can be the difference between getting a shot and missing it.

-Best GoPro Light: Our Picks
+Best GoPro Light: Our Picks for 2020

 If you mainly use your GoPro for diving adventures, picking up the waterproof Suptig Diving Light is a great investment.
 This high powered LED light features 36 individual LEDs, and is dimmable to get the perfect lighting while exploring underwater.